'Are We On Another Planet Right Now?' Pundit Laughs In Fox Host's Face Over Biden Whines

-Category: World Politics Hits: 1Left-leaning activist Nomiki Konst pushed back against Fox News host Harris Faulkner after she complained that the press has not been tough enough on Joe Biden during his first 24 hours in office.
+Category: World Politics Hits: 7Left-leaning activist Nomiki Konst pushed back against Fox News host Harris Faulkner after she complained that the press has not been tough enough on Joe Biden during his first 24 hours in office.
 "President Biden's White House press secretary is facing mostly friendly questioning," Faulkner said.
 "A stark contrast for what we were seeing for President Trump's press secretaries."
 Conservative pundit Matt Schlapp argued that Trump was never given a "honeymoon" period by members of the press.
 "Half of this country adores what President Trump had to put up with," Schlapp opined.
 "The persecution of Trump and his supporters with impeachment, it is terrible politics for Joe Biden.
 If he wants healing, stop the madness."
 Konst responded: "I'm not sure how [White House Press Secretary] Jen Psaki treating the press like they are actual reporters has to do with not healing the country.
 I lost the logic there."
 "Nomiki, let me just step in," Faulkner interrupted.
 "Are you honestly saying that you don't see the percentage being higher of negativity in terms of coverage for President Trump than already we have seen with Biden?"
 At that point, Konst burst out in laughter.
 "It really is obvious," Faulkner continued.
 "So the question is, doesn't the country deserve to see transparency at this point, which is what Jen Psaki offered?
 So it does further divide the country if we're not getting the truth."
 Schlapp agreed that Faulkner's assessment was "exactly right."

 Read more https://crooksandliars.com/2021/01/are-we-another-planet-right-now-liberal